Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 Only one action should be assigned to each payload element.
 In case of conflicting actions, Botcopy priorities message > link > button.

 #### Types of Actions
-- Message: Continues the conversation within the chat.
+- [Message](#message): Continues the conversation within the chat.
-- Link: Opens a URL in a new tab or webview.
+- [Link](#link): Opens a URL in a new tab or webview.
-- Button: Used within cards, combining multiple actions.
+- [Button](#button): Used within cards, combining multiple actions.

 #### Choosing the Right Action
 - Message Actions are ideal for in-chat responses.
 - Link Actions direct users outside the chat.
-- Button Actions provide flexibility within cards.
+- Button Actions provide flexibility within cards & carousels.
+---

 ### message

+Triggers a predefined command or training phrase when the user selects the option, sending a message to the bot along with optional parameters.

+**Usage**:
+- This action helps guide the conversation by invoking specific bot responses or intents.

 ```
 {